“Very honest stuff” – Steve Reich on ‘Morning’

 “Certainly one of the most distinctive and beautiful new-music albums of recent times,” Presto Classical

-New promo films of The Braid Ensemble (three others available on YouTube):
+Promo films of The Braid Ensemble (others available on YouTube):

 Filmed at Masterchord Studios by www.bieleckiandbielecka.com